 It's hard to describe the experience.
 I hadn't actually seen a lunar eclipse before, not all of it and never so clearly.
 It was well worth staying up for though I admit, heading back to the Knutsford to get back to Montego Bay for my flight on just one hour of sleep was pretty rough.

-Morning came early and Ts driver was right on time.
+Morning came early and Ts driver arrived with the golden morning glow over town.

 I took a lot of photos the first time I did this route on the bus, back in 2008, it was in reverse but you can see what's along the way there.